 It takes less than 10 minutes from start to finish to make AND it has just 6 simple ingredients!

 - almond milk or coconut milk

 - egg yolks (reserve three of the egg whites for the meringue)

 - melted coconut oil

-The honey, vanilla, salt, and egg yolks are whisked together in a medium sized bowl while the milk is brought to a boil on the stove.
+Whisk the honey, vanilla, salt, and egg yolks in a medium sized bowl while the milk is brought to a boil on the stove.

 Remove from the heat and pour in the melted coconut oil.
 Whisk until well combined.

 Allow the creme patissiere to cool for about 15 or 20 minutes before pouring it into your pie crust lined with bananas.